Emiliyan-Sokolov/PIK/README.md

-# PIK2
+# PIK
-Some assignments I've done during the PIK2 course
+Some assignments I've done during the PIK course